Germany: Würzburg holds vigil for knife attack victims | DW | 27.06.2021

 "We cannot answer such a hateful deed with hate and revenge," Söder said, two days after a Somali man went on a rampage with a knife in the city center, killing three people and injuring six.

-The conservative leader criticized people who labeled the attacker as "someone with migrant background," pointing out that other migrants on the scene rushed to help the victims and subdue the attacker.
+The conservative leader criticized people who labeled the attacker as "someone with migrant background," pointing out that other people with immigrant backgrounds on the scene rushed to help the victims and subdue the attacker.

 "Good and evil are not an issue of nationality, religious and ethnicity," he said.